f5devcentral/f5-automation-labs/docs/class2/module3/module3.rst

-Module 3 – Stitching Workflows from F5 Programmability Class 1 into new executable collections
+Module 3 – Stitching Workflows from Class 1 into new Orchestratable Collections
 ===================================================

 In the previous modules have shown you the individual workflows (Class 1),